annaphp/spring_notes/spring_review_answers.md

 						     }

 Describe how to perform joins in SQL(name some common joins)
-- Inner join - retrives rows form table A and table B that have matching values in both tables.
+- Inner join - retrieves rows form table A and table B that have matching values in both tables.
 For example:
 	SELECT books.name, authors.name FROM books, authors WHERE authors.id = books.author_id;
-- Left Join - retrives all rows form table A even if there are no matching rows in table B. For example:
+- Left Join - retrieves all rows form table A even if there are no matching rows in table B. For example:
 	SELECT books.name, authors.name FROM books LEFT JOIN authors ON books.author_id = authors.id;
-- Right Join - retrives all rows from table B even if there are no matching rows in table A. For example:
+- Right Join - retrieves all rows from table B even if there are no matching rows in table A. For example:
 	SELECT books.name, authors.name FROM books RIGH JOIN authors ON books.author_id = authors.id;